 This introduction to pharmacology will focus on the study of drugs.
-This course will explain various therapeutic and adverse effects association with medications.
+This course will explain various therapeutic and adverse effects associated with medications.
 It will cover several body systems and conditions affecting them, as well as the pharmacological treatment of them.
-Topics will include, muscle relaxants, anesthetics, pain medication.
+Topics will include, muscle relaxants, anesthetics, and pain medication.
 This course is to help individuals gain knowledge of how various medications affect the body.
-Prerequisite: CH 114 or CH 155; BIO 394 muscular and nervous systems as an integrated unit.
-Prerequisite: BIO 114 or BME 2013; CH 104
+Prerequisite: CH 114 or CH 155H; BIO 394